nathanl/caches/README.md

 ### Caches::LRU

 LRU (Least Recently Used) remembers as many keys as you tell it to, dropping the least recently used key on each insert after its limit is reached.
+(Inserts and reads count as a usage; updates do not.)

 ```ruby
 require 'caches/lru'